vuola/UH_NumericalMethods/README.md

 `sudo find / -name "eigenpy" | grep cmake`

-Edit the following line of the repository root folder file *CMakeLists.txt* to point into the eigenpy install location.

-`find_package(eigenpy PATHS /opt/openrobots/lib/cmake/eigenpy)`
+If the location path starts with */opt/openrobots* everything should be fine.
+Otherwise consider editing the main *CMakeLists.txt* file in the repository root.
+The directives for setting *eigenpy* search path are the following:

+`cmake_policy(SET CMP0074 NEW)`
+`set(eigenpy_ROOT /opt/openrobots)`
+`find_package(eigenpy)`

-CMake is expecting to find file *eigenpyConfig.cmake* from the above directory.
+CMake is expecting to find file *eigenpyConfig.cmake* from one of the subdirectories.

 If everything is working, running *Build* from the footer menu of Visual Studio Code will place the target files into folders /build/excercise[nn].